Requirements & Deadlines

 - Optional unless requested: Academic Evaluator/Instructor recommendation, college report, and midyear report

-* We do not send a notification of approval or denial of the fee waiver request.
-If the waiver is denied, you will receive a $75 bill from us.
+*You can apply for a fee waiver in the application if you meet certain criteria.
+Visit Enrollment Connect to view your application fee waiver status.
+International students are not eligible for fee waivers.
 Students who are 1/4 or more Native American blood quantum and are an enrolled citizen of a U.S. Federally Recognized Tribe as certified by their Tribal Enrollment Department will have their application fee waived.

 Successful candidates usually will present a distinguished record of college study, earning a cumulative GPA of B (3.0 on a 4.0 scale) or better.
 In those schools/colleges where the number of applications exceed available spaces (e.g., College of Literature, Science, and the Arts), admission is highly competitive.